 This table has an X for 62443 standards that have requirements directly mapped to SMM comprehensiveness levels, and a # for items in 62443 standards that have requirements that should be considered to achieve certain SMM comprehensiveness levels but are not directly mapped (e.g. checklists that can aid in achieving SMM comprehensiveness levels).
 62443-4-1 specifies process requirements for the secure development of products used in IACSs.
-This can contribute to the confidence that the asset owner has in those products and contribute to the SMM comprehensiveness levels the asset owner can achieve.
+This can contribute to the confidence that the asset owner or service provider have in those products and contribute to the SMM comprehensiveness levels these participants can achieve.
 Similarly, 62443-2-4 specifies integration or maintenance service provider requirements that can affect the asset owner.